PENTA-DMT/redcap-aws-cloudformation-v2/README.md

 #### If you intend to use Route 53 for DNS or ACM to provide an SSL certificate
 0.5.
 Automatically provisioning and applying an SSL certificate with this CloudFormation template using ACM requires the use of Route 53 for your DNS service.
 If you have not already done so, [create a new Route 53 Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html), [transfer registration of an existing domain to Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-transfer-to-route-53.html), or [transfer just your DNS service to Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).

+**To install redcap in its own account**:
+0.5.1. create a top level hosted zone (e.g. pentafoundation.info)
+0.5.2. create a secondary level hosted zone (e.g. redcap.pentafoundation.info) and copy the NS records
+0.5.3. in the main account Route53, find the top level domain hosted zone (e.g. pentafoundation.info) and create a new NS record with the records copied above
+0.5.4. after you launch the stack creation in CloudFormation a new ACM certificate will be created.
+Navigate to ACM, find the new certificate and create new DNS records to validate it.
+This will create a new validation record in the second level domain hosted zone which is needed for the stack to complete deployment
+0.5.5. after stack deployment is complete, go to the second level domain hosted zone, create a new record of type Alias, flag the alias check box, select Elastic Beanstalk app, select region, select the new elastic beanstalk environment endpoint.
+It can take a few minutes for the new domain to be reachable

 If you do not intend to use Route 53 and ACM to automatically generate and provide an SSL certificate, [an SSL certificate can be applied to your environment after it is deployed](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-elb.html).